pmndrs/zustand/docs/middlewares/persist.md

 )
 ```

 Since we skipped hydration in the initial setup, we will manually rehydrate the state.
-Here, we’re
+Here, we're
 using `setTimeout` to simulate a delayed rehydration.

 ```ts